-Hyatt and American Airlines have launched a new round of reciprocal elite-status fast track match-challenges.
+Hyatt and American Airlines just launched a new round of reciprocal elite-status fast track match-challenges.
 Elites of both programs have the opportunity to quickly earn elite status with the other by completing qualifying activity.
-This particular promotion presents a valuable opportunity—even if you aren't necessarily planning to travel in the near future.
+This particular promotion presents a valuable opportunity.

 Hyatt and American Airlines announced their partnership in April 2019.
 It was designed to mutually benefit loyalty members of both programs with several reciprocal perks and offerings.
 We wrote all about it at the time.
 But to refresh your memory, the partnership consists of:

 - World of Hyatt elite members earn one bonus Hyatt point per dollar spent on qualifying American Airlines flights.

 - AAdvantage elite members earn one bonus AAdvantage mile per dollar spent at qualifying Hyatt properties.

 - Elite members of both programs will get the chance to take part in special status match-challenges.